syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-BitmapSeries.md

 # Fast Bitmap Series in WinUI Charts (SfChart)

-A fast bitmap series is a special kind of series that can render a collection with huge number of data points using WritableBitmap.
+A fast bitmap series is a special kind of series that can render a collection with huge number of data points using `WriteableBitmap`.

 ## FastLineBitmap Chart

-[`FastLineBitmapSeries`]() displays a series of line segments, rendered using `WritableBitmap`.
+[`FastLineBitmapSeries`]() displays a series of line segments, rendered using `WriteableBitmap`.
 The advantage of FastLineBitmapSeries is, it renders a million data point in a fraction of seconds.

 The following code example shows how to use the fast line bitmap series.